 There’s no better place to experience the magic of the holiday season than Historic Old Town for the annual Old Town Holiday Stroll.
-Live entertainment will fill the streets in anticipation for the traditional lighting of the Old Town Christmas tree.
-Be sure to take advantage of discounts and specials offered during this jolly event by local businesses, restaurants, and museums in the area.
+Live entertainment will fill the streets as you sip on hot chocolate and get your holiday shopping done.
+Be sure to take advantage of discounts and specials offered during this jolly event by local businesses, restaurants and museums in the area.

 Holiday Shopping Events

 Keep your holiday shopping local!
-This event is co-presented by the Downtown Growers' and Rail Yards Markets together to bring food, art, and music together for the Holidays.
+This event brings together food, art, and music together for the Holidays.
 Sample New Mexico's finest cuisine, peruse all the local gifts, create some fun in the Children's zone, participate in our famous ornament exchange, and give back to your community at our donation station.
-Nearly 200 vendors of made-from-scratch delicious food and quality handmade crafts will convene for Albuquerque's locavorian spirit this year for the 5th annual Holiday Market.
+Nearly 200 vendors of made-from-scratch delicious food and quality handmade crafts will convene for Albuquerque's locavorian spirit this year for the annual Holiday Market.

 Rio Grande Arts & Crafts Festival Holiday Show

-Kick-off your holiday shopping and ease into the season at the Rio Grande Arts and Crafts Festival!
-Every November, this renowned festival comes to life at Expo New Mexico to shake things up during the busiest shopping weekend of the year.
+Kick off your holiday shopping and ease into the season at the Rio Grande Arts & Crafts Festival!
+Every November, this renowned festival comes to life at EXPO New Mexico to shake things up during the busiest shopping weekend of the year.
 Here, you’ll find the most memorable and original gifts for everyone on your list.